Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Results and Discussion

 By combining the electric-field gradients in Table~\ref{Tab6} and the measured electric quadrupole hyperfine-structure constants of these low-lying states~\cite{LurioPR1961,GrundevikZPA1983,PutlitzZP1963,HeiderPRA1977,GustavssonZPA1979,SchmellingPRA1974,vanCJP1995}, we obtain the nuclear quadrupole moments of $^{25}$Mg, $^{87}$Sr, $^{135}$Ba and $^{137}$Ba, which are listed in Table~\ref{Tab7}.
-In Table~\ref{Tab7}, we not only present the nuclear quadrupole moments extracted from individual states, but also provide the final recommended values and their uncertainties through statistical averaging of multiple states.
+In Table~\ref{Tab7}, we not only present the nuclear quadrupole moments extracted from individual states, but also provide the final recommended values and their uncertainties.
+The final recommended values and their uncertainties are obtained by the following equations:

+where $Q_{i}$ and $\Delta{Q_{i}}$ denote the nuclear quadrupole moment and its uncertainty obtained from the $i$-th state, respectively.
 The accuracy of these measured hfs constants $B$ is high.
 Therefore, the uncertainties of the nuclear quadrupole moments we extracted are entirely due to the electric-field gradients.

-For $^{25}$Mg, the nuclear quadrupole moments extracted from the $3s3p$ $^3\!P^o_1$ and $3s3p$ $^3\!P^o_1$ states are very close to the final recommended value.
+For $^{25}$Mg, the nuclear quadrupole moments extracted from the $3s3p$ $^3\!P^o_1$ and $3s3p$ $^3\!P^o_2$ states are very close to the final recommended value.
 The differences among the three are less than 0.2\%, and the uncertainty of the final recommended value is approximately 1\%.
 For $^{87}$Sr, the differences among the nuclear quadrupole moments obtained from $5s4d~^1\!D_{2}$ and $5s5p~^3\!P_{1,2}$ states are within 1\%.

 Compared with the Sr atom, the differences among the nuclear quadrupole moments of $^{137}$Ba and $^{135}$Ba extracted from the $6s5d$ $^3\!D_1$, $6s5d$ $^3\!D_2$, and $6s5d$ $^3\!D_3$ states are more obvious.
 For $^{137}$Ba, the nuclear quadrupole moment extracted from the $6s5d$ $^1\!D_2$ state is significantly larger than those from other states.
 The difference between the nuclear quadrupole moments extracted from single states and the final recommended values is within 3\%.
 However, for $^{135}$Ba, the nuclear quadrupole moment extracted from the $6s5d$ $^3\!D_2$ state is significantly smaller than those from the other four states, and is smaller than the final recommended value by about 5\%.
 We observe that in the $6s5d$ $^3\!D_1$, $6s5d$ $^1\!D_2$, and $6s5d$ $^3\!D_3$ states, the ratios of the hfs constants $B$ of $^{137}$Ba to $^{135}$Ba are $1.5355$, $1.5387$, and $1.5358$ respectively, which are consistent with the measured value of 1.538485(95) by the nuclear-magnetic-resonance techniques~\cite{Lutz1978ZPA}.
 However, the ratio for the $6s5d$ $^3\!D_2$ state is 1.5589, which is 1.3\% larger than the measured value~\cite{Lutz1978ZPA}.
 In the $6s6p$ $^1\!P^o_1$ state, the ratio of the hfs constants $B$ of $^{137}$Ba to $^{135}$Ba is $1.4728$, deviating from the measured value~\cite{Lutz1978ZPA} by approximately 4\%.
 Compared with the other four states, the measurement precision of the $6s6p$ $^1\!P^o_1$ state is nearly one order of magnitude lower.
 The ratio of the nuclear quadrupole moments of $^{137}$Ba to $^{135}$Ba we obtained through our final recommended values is approximately 1.530, which is smaller than the measured value~\cite{Lutz1978ZPA} by about 0.5\%.